pursuit-curriculum-resources/guide-deployment/netlify-vite-react/README.md

 ![GitHub new repo from existing project](./assets/github-new-repo-from-existing-project.png)

-> **Note:** If you do not have the above view for a new GitHub repository, the easiest thing is to delete it and start again.
-If you see a different view it is likely you selected some options from the previous menu.
+> **Note:** If you do not have the above view for a new GitHub repository, it is easiest to delete it and start again.
+If you see a different view, you likely selected some options from the previous menu.

 - Confirm your React app code is now on GitHub.